TEAMMATES/teammates/devdocs/process.md

        git merge master
        ```

+   * If there are updates to the dependencies on the build configuration, you should update your local
+   copies accordingly.
+The details on the steps can be found on [this document](dependencies.md).

 9. When the work is ready for review:
    * Format the code: Select the code segments you modified and apply the code
      formatting function of Eclipse (`Source → Format`).